SwissCore92/comfyui-telegram-suite/README.md

 Install via `ComfyUI Manager` (and skip to [Step 2](#step-2)) or execute the following commands:

->⚠️ Make sure your ComfyUI virtual environment is activated and you are in the ComfyUI/custom_nodes directory!
+>⚠️ Ensure your ComfyUI virtual environment is activated and you're in the `ComfyUI/custom_nodes` directory.

 ```sh
 git clone https://github.com/SwissCore92/comfyui-telegram-suite.git